TimOliver/TOInsetGroupedTableView/README.md

 * Xcode 11.0 or higher.
 * iOS 12.0 or higher (iOS 11 should work, but it still needs testing.)

-## Usage

-Integrating `TOInsetGroupedTableView` is extremely simple as it introduces no new APIs or changes any external inputs.
-All that is needed is to replace `UITableView()` instantiations with `TOInsetGroupedTableView()`.

 ## Installation

 ### Manual Installation